What Happens If You Die Without a Will in Arkansas?

 What if I can't afford a will?

-Basic wills are surprisingly affordable, often $500-1,500.
-This is far less than the extra costs of intestate probate.
+Basic wills are surprisingly affordable and far less expensive than the extra costs of intestate probate.

 Take Control of Your Estate